asn42/website/content/activités/conférences/dns_bortzmeyer/index.en.md

 +++
-title = "DNS, quand il y a des problèmes (Bortzmeyer)" description = "Conférence de Stéphane Bortzmeyer sur DNS et la sécurité, pour l'" date = 2019-01-24
+title = "DNS, when there are problems (Bortzmeyer)" description = "Conference by Stéphane Bortzmeyer about DNS and security, for " date = 2019-01-24
 [extra]
 place = "Heart of Code (42)"